 Submission and Selection Process Click to expand

-- Why do you charge to submit a game and where does it go?
+- Why do you charge to submit a game?
+What am I paying for?

 - Why does the late entry cost more?

 - The entry deadline for standard submission is May 1, 2015.
 At that point we start jurying the games to ensure we can carefully review all of the entrants.
 It requires extra work and software for us to add games after that date.
 Late submissions are accepted through June 1, 2015.
 Note: there is absolutely no difference in how the game is reviewed if it is entered late, it simply is more work for us.

 - Does entering late impact the way my entry is judged or anything else?

 - No. The late entry simply is a grace period for people who cannot complete their submission in time for the regular submission deadline.
 Submitting in the late submission period does not impact anything about the way the game is reviewed in any way.

 - May I update my submission once submitted?

 - Yes, submissions can be updated until the deadline (by which you have submitted), at which point all submissions have closed.